huayu1111/KDDANet/README.md

 perl getSolution.pl -dr ../inputdata/DrugBank.Drug.Info.txt -di ../inputdata/OMIM.Disease.Info.txt -n ../inputdata/HumanNet.txt -dt ../inputdata/Used_Drug_Target_Data.txt -dg ../inputdata/Used_Disease_Gene_Data.txt --dd ../inputdata/KDDAs_Total.txt -o ../result/ -gmin 4 -gmax 4 -gstep 1 -opt SDrTDi
 ```
 This command will obtain the solution for each query drug/disease and its related diseases/drugs in the directory of ../result/$gamma for each gamma value
-* II) Step2: Extracting roadmap of genes mediating individual KDDA from the solution using depth-first searching<br>
+* II) Step2: Extracting the subnetwork of genes mediating individual KDDA from the solution using depth-first searching<br>
 ```Bash
 perl getNodeFlowAndEdgeFlow.pl --indir <IN_DIR> --outdir <OUT_DIR>
 --indir <IN_DIR> the directory used to place result files of solutions